Personal, Social and Health Education (PSHE)

 Click the link below to find out more about the HeartSmart program taught at Burpham.

-We have a new addition to our PSHE (Personal, Social and Health Education)/RSE curriculum.
-From the Spring term 2022, we will be introducing the No Outsiders resource into our PSHE curriculum.
+In the Spring term of 2022, we introduced the No Outsiders resource into our PSHE curriculum.
 This programme of study is centred on the Equality Act 2010.
 It promotes understanding and acceptance of the protected characteristics named in the Equality Act.

 It is important to us that we equip our children with the understanding and empathy to live as global citizens.
 The central ethos of the No Outsiders curriculum is ‘All different; all welcome.’
 This links very closely with our inclusive values at Burpham Primary School and our three key rules of ‘Ready, Respectful, Safe’.
 The governing body is fully supportive of this approach.